-In this work, we have analyzed the rich molecular reservoir of a shock-dominated region in the G31.41+0.31 protostellar cluster.
-This high-mass star-forming region (hereafter G31.41 core), located at a distance of 3.75 kpc \citep{Immer2019}, has a mass of 70 M$_\odot$ \citep{Cesaroni2019}.
-It contains at least 4 massive protostars (\citealt{Beltran2021}), and harbors a well-studied hot core that is one the most chemically rich sources in the Galaxy (e.g. \citealt{Beltran2009, Rivilla2017, Suzuki2023}).
-In the last years, the GUAPOS project (G31.41+0.31 Unbiased ALMA sPectral Observational Survey, \citealt{Mininni2020}) has studied in detail the molecular inventory of this star-forming region: isomers of C$_2$H$_4$O$_2$ (GUAPOS I, \citealt{Mininni2020}), peptide-like bond molecules (GUAPOS II, \cite{Colzi2021}, oxygen- and nitrogen-bearing complex organic molecules (COMs, GUAPOS III, \citealt{Mininni2023}), and phosphorus-bearing molecules as shock tracers (GUAPOS IV, \citealt{Fontani2024}).
-Moreover, in \citet{Lopez-Gallifa2024} (GUAPOS V), we compared the whole chemical reservoir of the G31.41 core with that of other interstellar source and Solar System objects representative of different evolutionary stages of star and planet formation.
+We have analyzed the rich molecular reservoir of a shock-dominated region in the G31.41+0.31 protostellar cluster.
+This high-mass star-forming region (hereafter G31.41 core) is located at a distance of 3.75 kpc \citep{Immer2019} and has a mass of 70 M$_\odot$ \citep{Cesaroni2019}.
+It contains at least four massive protostars (\citealt{Beltran2021}) and harbors a well-studied hot core that is one of the most chemically rich sources in the Galaxy (e.g., \citealt{Beltran2009, Rivilla2017, Suzuki2023}).
+In the past years, the project G31.41+0.31 Unbiased ALMA sPectral Observational Survey (GUAPOS; \citealt{Mininni2020}) studied the molecular inventory of this star-forming region in detail: isomers of C$_2$H$_4$O$_2$ (Paper I; \citealt{Mininni2020}), peptide-like bond molecules (Paper II; \cite{Colzi2021}, oxygen- and nitrogen-bearing complex organic molecules (COMs; Paper III; \citealt{Mininni2023}), and phosphorus-bearing molecules as shock tracers (Paper IV; \citealt{Fontani2024}).
+Moreover, in \cite{Lopez-Gallifa2024} (Paper V), we compared the whole chemical reservoir of the G31.41 core with that of other interstellar sources and Solar System objects representative of different evolutionary stages of star and planet formation.

 The protostars embedded in the G31.41 core power several molecular outflows (\citealt{Beltran2022a}) that produce shocked gas in their surroundings.
-Towards the south-east of the hot core, located at $\sim$19000 au from the core center, the observations of well-known shock tracers (sulfur and phosphorus-bearing species), have revealed the presence of a bright shock, (see green contour in Fig. \ref{fig:mols_intro_shock_region}; and position 2 in Fig. 1 of \citealt{Fontani2024}).
+Southeast of the hot core, at $\sim$19000 au from the core center, observations of well-known shock tracers (sulfur- and phosphorus-bearing species) have revealed a bright shock (green contour in Fig. \ref{fig:mols_intro_shock_region}; and position 2 in Fig. 1 of \citealt{Fontani2024}).
 This region (hereafter G31.41 shock) offers a unique opportunity to compare the molecular abundances of the shocked gas with those of the neighboring hot core (\citealt{Mininni2020, Colzi2021, Mininni2023, Lopez-Gallifa2024}).
-This analysis allows us to directly compare the effect that shocks and protostellar heating imprints in the molecular abundances.
+This analysis allows us to directly compare the effect of shocks and protostellar heating on the molecular abundances.